 So grab your bathing suit and pull up a lounge chair.
-If you find yourself on the north shore of Kauai, here are some unforgettable ways to spend three days.
+We’re off to Kauai for the next three days.

 I Wanna Get Back To My City By The Bay